 Things to do

-Child under 12 stays free when sharing with parents at Chitwa Chitwa during 2017 and 2018.
+One child aged 12 and under stays free when sharing with parents at Chitwa Chitwa in South Africa.
 Terms and conditions apply.
 Subject to availability.

 *All offers are subject to availability and terms and conditions.
 Please contact our team for more information.